Qua-9-9-1/Qua-9-9-1/README.md

 ## Hi there, I'm Quentin! 👋

-I embarked on my coding journey just two years ago, making me a junior developer eager to learn and grow.
+I embarked on my coding journey three years ago, making me a junior developer eager to learn and grow.

 🛠️ **Tech Environments:**
 - Former Ubuntu and Debian user, I explored Manjaro and I'm currently using ArchLinux for my work.